hertzbleed/REPO_ESP/README.md

 Currently it does the following:
 ----------------------------------------------------------------------------------------------
 - DRAWS 2D BOUNDING-BOX AROUND ALL ENEMIES. (size of box is relative to the enemy hitbox)

 - DRAWS TRACER LINES FROM YOU TO ALL ENEMIES. (helps with tracking them while looting)

-- --DRAWS 2D BOUNDING-BOX AROUND TEAMATES.
+- DRAWS 2D BOUNDING-BOX AROUND TEAMATES.

 - WORKS ON ALL LEVELS AND REFRESHES ENEMY CHECKLIST AFTER EVERY NEW LEVEL AUTOMATICALLY.

 - DECENTLY OPTIMIZED SO YOU SHOULD NOT EXPERIENCE ANY NOTICABLE FRAME DROPS.